Nourin2/Tutorial-/README.md

 # Tutorial-
-This is basic tutorial, where i put on python, machine learning and others tutorial
+This is a basic tutorial, where i put on python, machine learning and others tutorial.